 Want to get the respect and love you deserve in your relationship again and stop coping with toxic behaviour?
 We suggest the following simple – but definitely not easy steps.

-You may never understand the need for boundaries or even what boundaries to set in your relationship if you do not love yourself.
+You may never understand the need for boundaries if you do not love yourself.

 People who set clear boundaries for how they want others to treat them are people who likely treat themselves well too.
-If you love yourself well enough, you will most likely not tolerate an abusive partner or someone who always cancels on you at the last minute.
+If you love yourself well enough, you will most likely not tolerate an abusive partner.
 If you do not respect yourself, it will be difficult to identify what behaviours count as disrespectful.

 “Take yourself out”; spend more time with yourself; enjoy your thoughts and your space.
 Write down clear goals for your personal development, career, and family life.
 If you have strong self-worth – as well known social psychologist Morris Rosenberg describes it – you are likely to set healthy values and goals.
-Once you are clear about who you are and what you want, it will not be difficult to decide what you do not like and what behaviours you will not accept from someone else.
+Once you are clear about who you are, it will not be difficult to decide what you do not like.

 Set Clear Boundaries in relationships

 Do not give your partner an opportunity to second guess your boundaries.
 Let it be clear from the onset.
 Your boundaries regarding your emotional, physical, or spiritual health must be clearly stated.
 So, your partner knows when he or she has overstepped.